-I am adding names and any information i can find about the men from both WW1 and WW2 on the memorial.
+Since 2014 I have been adding names and any information i can find about the men from both WW1 and WW2 on the memorial.

-As it stands 5 men on the memorial were awarded the Miltary Medal (MM)
+As it stands 5 of the men on the memorial were awarded the Military Medal (MM)

 Thomas Bamber - approx 14 October 1916